martinmoene/ring-span-lite/README.md

 ring_span: Allows to obtain the number of elements in a span (size)
 ring_span: Allows to check for an empty span
 ring_span: Allows to check for a full span
+ring_span: Allows to observe the element at the front
+ring_span: Allows to observe the element at the back
+ring_span: Allows to obtain and remove the element at the front
+ring_span: Allows to obtain and remove the element at the back
+ring_span: Allows to copy-insert an element at the front
+ring_span: Allows to move-insert an element at the front
+ring_span: Allows to emplace an element at the front
+ring_span: Allows to copy-insert an element at the back
+ring_span: Allows to move-insert an element at the back
+ring_span: Allows to emplace an element at the back
+ring_span: Adding an element to an empty span make it non-empty
+ring_span: Adding an element to an empty span doesn't change its capacity
+ring_span: Adding an element to a full span leaves it full
+ring_span: Adding an element to a full span doesn't change its capacity
+ring_span: Removing an element from an empty span asserts !empty (compile-time)
+ring_span: Removing an element from a full span makes it not full
+ring_span: Removing an element from a full span doesn't change its capacity
+ring_span: Allows to swap ring_spans (member)
+ring_span: Allows to swap ring_spans (non-member)
 ring_span: Allows to appear in range-for (C++11)
 . . .
 ```